Tungnath Temple Chopta Uttarakhand

 Unique features of the Temple Architecture

-The Tungnath temple is known for its unique architectural features, which make it stand out among other temples in the region.
 Here are some of the notable features of the temple’s architecture:

 - Location: The Tungnath temple is located at an altitude of 3,680 meters, making it the highest Shiva temple in the world.
 Its location amidst the majestic Himalayan range adds to its unique appeal and significance.